CallumBoase/react-into-html/readme.md

+# React For Static HTML
-# A library helping build react components for rending on static html pages
+A library to help you easily build react components for rendering on static html pages.

 ## Purpose
 It's often useful to render standalone React components onto static HTML websites.
 This is especially true when creating customised pages in website builders like Squarespace or in Knack apps.